blbadger/blbadger.github.io/input-representation.md

 m = ||O(a_g, \theta) - O(a, \theta)||_2
 $$

+which is the $L^2$ norm of the vector difference between representations $O(a_g, \theta)$ and $O(a, \theta)$.

-Thus we can think of each step of the representation visualization process as being composed of two parts: first a forward pass and then a gradient backpropegation step.
+One can think of each step of the representation visualization process as being composed of two parts: first a forward pass and then a gradient backpropegation step.
 An inability to represent an input is likely to be due to one of these two parts, and the gradient backpropegation will be considered first.

-It is well known that gradients tend to scale poorly over deeper models, with many layers.
-The underlying problem is that the process of composing many functions together makes finding an appropriate scale for the constant of gradient update $\epsilon$ very difficult.
+It is well known that gradients tend to scale poorly over deeper models with many layers.
+The underlying problem is that the process of composing many functions together makes finding an appropriate scale for the constant of gradient update $\epsilon$ very difficult between different layers, and for some instances for multiple elements within one given layer.
 Batch normalization was introduced to prevent this gradient scale problem, but although effective in the training of deep learning models it does not appear that batch normalization actually necessarily prevents gradient scaling issues.

 However, if batch normalization is modified such that each layer is determined by variance factor $\gamma = 1$ and mean $\beta = 0$ for a layer output $y$,